Diamondbacks vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

+- The Diamondbacks have played as the favorite in five of their past 10 games and have gone 3-2 in those contests.

-- In their previous 10 games with a total, the Diamondbacks and their opponents have combined to exceed the over/under on four occasions.
+- In their last 10 games with a total, the Diamondbacks and their opponents have failed to hit the over seven times.

-- The Diamondbacks' previous 10 contests have not had a spread posted by bookmakers.
-Arizona and its opponent have finished below the over/under in three consecutive games, with the average total set by sportsbooks during that stretch being 9.7.
+- The Diamondbacks have not played a game with a spread over their last 10 outings.
+The average over/under established by bookmakers in Arizona's past four games has been 9.8, a stretch in which the Diamondbacks and their opponents have finished under each time.

 Discover More About This Game